miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 formally and beautifully integrated in FastHTML, and my old methods are to be ditched.

+### Creating a New Instance of the TodoApp Class for Stress Testing

+This port greatly involves creating another instance of the `TodoApp` class.
+Honestly, I could recycle the first one in place but I have to give the plugin system some stress testing and be ready to stamp out simple todo-apps in a heartbeat.
+That's the basic premise of these agile crud frameworks and I've built in the **base class**, **model classes**, but now I have to stamp out variations or more derivatives of the base class.
+Potential rabbit hole.
+Can be deferred for now.

+### Avoiding Disruptions in Database Renaming Decisions Is Crucial Always

+I do have to be thoughtful about not renaming tables and fields on people if they start working with the system before those decisions are locked down.
+In other words, if I recycle TodoApp as a Competitor-list, then make a real Competitor table later on, I've broken reverse compatibly&#151;especially disruptive considering the auto-git-deploy system.

 ### The Obsolescence of Python APIs Is Rarely Actually Obsolete

 This is the kind of obsolescence that's okay, because it's all still Python and